 Most contingency agreements say that if the lawyer leaves the case, the client only needs to pay disbursements.
 If the client leaves the case, the client must pay the hourly rate retroactively.

-Under a contingency agreement the client only pays his lawyer a percentage of the award of the settlement or judgement.
+Under a contingency agreement, the client only pays his lawyer a percentage of the award of the settlement or judgment.
 The percentage the lawyer receives is often between 20-33%.
-The managing partner often determines the percentage depending on how much they believe the settlement or judgement is worth.
-Also risk of no settlement or judgement is often considered.
+The managing partner often determines the percentage depending on how much they believe the settlement or judgment is worth.
+Also, the risk of no settlement or judgment is often considered.

 The percentage can be higher than 33% if both the client and the courts agree.
 This is extremely rare.